TonicAI/textual/docs/source/redact/redacting_text.rst

         "new_text": "[ORGANIZATION_P5XLAH]"
     }

-You can also record ``redact`` calls, so that you can view and analyze results in the Textual application.
-To learn more, go to :ref:`record-api-call-section`

 Bulk redact raw text
 ---------------------
 In the same way that you use the ``redact`` method to redact strings, you can use the ``redact_bulk`` method to redact many strings at the same time.